 It’s so easy to get caught up in the stress of caregiving and forget to enjoy the precious moments.
 While you’re at it, give as many hugs as possible as this is healing for both the giver and the receiver.
 If hugging is not an option, then a simple touch on the shoulder or hand is extremely soothing.

 Tip: Keep a journal of happy moments or funny stories.
-Use your phone to record them if necessary until you can write it down later.
+Use your phone to record them if necessary until you can write them down later.

 With the understanding that everyone’s situation is different, my hope is that you, the caregiver, find some comfort and guidance in reading this guide.
 Continue to stay the course and remember to find the joy and laughter in life as much as possible.
 Most of all, take care of you!

-Give yourself the gift of six days dedicated to relaxation, detoxification, and healing at our Perfect Health retreat.
-Learn More.
+Give yourself the gift of six days dedicated to relaxation, detoxification, and healing at the Chopra Whole Health Retreat at CIVANA Wellness Resort & Spa.